Yomikoooo/Machine_Learning/README.md

 # Machine Learning
 This is a repo of my machine learning study.
-It includes code and notes and homework.
+It includes path and code and notes and homework. update everyday as possible as I can.

 - [Machine Learning](#machine-learning)
   - [My Learning Process:](#my-learning-process)